Will PKV Be Too Expensive When You Retire?

 What changes at the retirement transition

-The 10 % statutory surcharge ends at age 61 (§ 149 VAG)
+The 10 % statutory surcharge ends after the calendar year you turn 60 (§ 149 VAG)

 The Krankentagegeld portion comes off when you stop working